x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mailboxes-with-office-365.md

 ### Hosted mail flow scenarios

-- I'm a new Office 365 customer, and all my users' mailboxes are in Office 365.
+- I'm a new Microsoft 365 or Office 365 customer, and all my users' mailboxes are in Microsoft 365 or Office 365.
 I want to use all filtering solutions that Office 365 offers.

-- I'm a new Office 365 customer.
+- I'm a new Microsoft 365 or Office 365 customer.
 I have an existing email service, but I plan to immediately move all existing mailboxes to the cloud.
 I want to use all filtering solutions that Office 365 offers.

 For this scenario, your organization's mail flow setup looks like the following diagram: